plat2eau/DesignPatterns/Readme.md

 2. Helps in cases where we do some DB calls to create an object by avoiding DB calls on every duplication

 ### Singleton
+1. Only a single instance of a class is allowed
+2. Techniques like double checked locking are used to improve performance.
+3. Enum implementation is also for an easy implementation.

 ## Structural Design Patterns
 Structural design patterns help manage the composition of the objects